rakheshster/docker-stubby-dnsmasq/README.md

 You can edit the config file or copy from outside the container using similar commands as above.

 ## Building & Running
-The quickest way to get started after cloning/ downloading this repo is to use the `./buildlocal.sh` file.
-It takes a single optional argument - the name you want to give the image (defaults to `rakheshster/stubby-unbound`).
+The quickest way to get started after cloning/ downloading this repo is to use the `./.scripts/buildlocal.sh` file.
+It takes the name and tag to assign the image from the `buildinfo.json` file.

 NOTE: the script is optional.
 You can build this via `docker build` too.
-And additional script `./buildandpush.sh` is what I use to create multi-arch images and push to Docker Hub.
+And additional script `./.scripts/buildxandpush.sh` is what I use to create multi-arch images and push to Docker Hub.
 It too is optional.

-After the image is built you can run it manually via `docker run` or you use the `./createcontainer.sh` script which takes the image name and container name as mandatory parameters and optionally the IP address and network of the container.
+After the image is built you can run it manually via `docker run` or you use the `./.scripts/createcontainer.sh` script which takes the image name and container name as mandatory parameters and optionally the IP address and network of the container.
 I tend to use a macvlan network to run this so the container has its own IP address on my network.

 ### Systemd integration
-The `./createcontainer.sh` script doesn’t run the container.
+The `./.scripts/createcontainer.sh` script doesn’t run the container.
 It creates the container and also creates a systemd service unit file along with some instructions on what to do with it.
 This way you have systemd managing the container so it always starts after a system reboot.
 The unit file and systemd integration is optional of course; I wanted the container to always start after a reboot as it provides DNS for my home lab and is critical, that’s why I went through this extra effort.

 Note: The service unit file is set to only restart if the service is aborted.
 This is intentional in case you want to `docker stop` the container sometime.

 ## Notes
-This is my second Docker image.
-If it's of interest, I have a similar [Stubby + Unbound](https://github.com/rakheshster/docker-stubby-unbound) image.
+This was my second Docker image.
+It has changed substantially since the initial days as I learnt more from building other images and tried to keep things common across all my images.
+I have a similar [Stubby + Unbound](https://github.com/rakheshster/docker-stubby-unbound) image.

 While creating this Stubby + Dnsmasq image I spent some time setting up multistage builds and thinking about how to store data.
 Again, nothing fancy but all of this was a learning experience for me so I am quite pleased.
 These learnings are now incorporated in the [Stubby + Unbound](https://github.com/rakheshster/docker-stubby-unbound) image too.

-I have since updated both images with other things I've picked up (e.g. multi-arch builds).

 As noted earlier I know I should target specific versions of Dnsmasq rather than let it follow whatever is in the Alpine repos.
 I got side tracked with other projects so didn't spend time sorting this out.